 What are antihistamines?
 They are substances that block the release or action of histamine.
 It is a protein released by our body in response to allergic stimuli and triggers allergy symptoms like sneezing and itchy eyes and throat and sometimes fever.
 There are synthetic and naturally occurring antihistamines that can help in the management of allergies.
 While synthetic drugs are potent and well-known pharmaceutical agents, they are not without risks.
 These risks include brain fog, drowsiness, rapid heart rate, dry mouth, and dizziness.

 Natural antihistamines are herbs and foods that mimic the effects of well-known pharmaceutical drugs on histamine production without the discomforting adverse reaction.
 These adverse reactions do not typically occur when using natural antihistamines.
 In this article, the discussion is going to be about how one can try to minimize potential health risks of pharmaceutical drugs with organic alternatives and when one should contact health professionals.

-How Natural Antihistamines Work
+How Do Natural Antihistamines Work?

-Antihistamines, in general, inhibit the effects of histamine in the body.
-Prescription and over the counter antihistamine are efficient and quick, but the adverse effects compel people to look for alternatives like antihistamine natural herbs.
+Antihistamines, in general, inhibit the release or the effects of histamine in the body.
+There are synthetic and natural Anti Allergies.
+Like all other drugs, they are not completely safe for one’s health.
+One of the most common adverse effects of OTC antihistamines is a drug interaction.
 Intake of these drugs requires precaution.
-For instance, taking an antihistamines alcohol mixture is a dangerous combination.
-Food and drinks generally do not affect the medication, but other drugs and substances can worsen its side effects.
+For instance, taking an antihistamine and alcohol mixture is a dangerous combination.
+Food and drinks generally do not affect the medication, but other drugs and substances can worsen its adverse reactions.